 But it doesn’t have to be that way!
 After all, as you grow older, you have the added benefit of experience, wisdom, and perspective.
-When done with intention and grace, growing older can be a wonderful and enriching experience.
+When done with intention, growing older can be a wonderful and enriching experience of aging gracefully.

-6 ways you can begin to grow older gracefully starting today:
+6 ways you can begin to grow old gracefully starting today:

 1. Figure Out What You Like to Do

 Growing up often feels like it’s accompanied by a barrage of other people’s—your parents, your teachers, the media, your peers—opinions of who you should be and what you should do.

 But growing older allows you the opportunity to reassess and figure these things out for yourself.
 Sure, your parents or your peers might have been onto something, but make the time to sit with yourself and consider: What do I like to do for fun?
 What’s the mark I want to make on the world?
 How do I want people to remember me when I die?